ropensci/roweb3/content/blog/2022-03-18-ropensci-news-digest-march-2022/index.md

 The following two packages recently became a part of our software suite:

++ [commonmark](https://docs.ropensci.org/commonmark), developed by Jeroen Ooms: The CommonMark specification defines a rationalized version of markdown syntax.
+This package uses the cmark reference implementation for converting markdown text into various formats including html, latex and groff man.
+In addition it exposes the markdown parse tree in xml format.
+Also includes opt-in support for GFM extensions including tables, autolinks, and strikethrough text.
+It is available on [CRAN]( https://CRAN.R-project.org/package=commonmark).

++ [universe](https://docs.ropensci.org/universe), developed by Jeroen Ooms: Utilities to interact with the R-universe platform.
+Includes functions to manage local package repositories, as well as API wrappers for retrieving data and metadata about packages in r-universe.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).